liferay/liferay-docs/devGuide/en/chapters/14-marketplace.markdown

     liferay-versions=6.1.20+

-You may find it advantageous to implement one of your app's plugins in multiple ways so that the plugin can use different Liferay releases in different ways.
+You may find it advantageous to implement one of your app's plugins in multiple ways, customizing it for different Liferay releases.
 We'll illustrate this with an example.

+#### Example App: Using Different Versions of a Hook [](using-different-versions-of-a-hook-liferay-portal-6-1-dev-guide-en)

 Suppose your app consists of two plugins: a portlet and a hook.
 The portlet uses standard API calls that work on all Liferay 6.1 releases.
-Your hook, on the other hand, needs to interact with EE differently than it does with CE, because you want the hook to take advantage of an exclusive EE feature that doesn't exist in CE.
+Your hook, on the other hand, needs to interact with EE GA2 differently than it does with CE GA2, because you want the hook to take advantage of an exclusive EE feature that doesn't exist in the CE release.
 How do you provide two different versions of your hook plugin in the same app?

 It's easy.
 In this case, you'd specify versions `liferay-versions=6.1.1+,6.1.20+` for your portlet plugin, indicating that it is compatible with CE GA2 and later, and EE GA2 and later.
-As far as your hook plugin, you'd create and build *two* versions of it, one to leverage Liferay EE's API and the other to use Liferay CE's API.
-You'd specify `liferay-versions=6.1.20+` for the EE version of your hook plugin, indicating that it works with EE GA2 and later, but not CE.
-And you'd specify `liferay-versions=6.1.1+` for the CE version of your hook plugin, indicating that it works with CE GA2 and later, but not EE.
-Marketplace takes care of packaging each of the app's plugins based on its version information.
+As for your hook plugin, you'd create and build *two* versions of it, one version of the hook to use with Liferay EE and the other version of the hook to use with Liferay CE.
+You'd specify `liferay-versions=6.1.20+` for your EE hook and `liferay-versions=6.1.1+` for your CE hook.
+The EE hook would work exclusively with EE GA2 and later, while the CE hook would work exclusively with CE GA2 and later.
+You might think that it's difficult to arrange the packaging for an app that has plugins targeted to different Liferay releases, but it's easy.
+Marketplace takes care of it based on the `liferay-versions` values you specified for each plugin.
+We'll talk about that next.

+#### Marketplace Packages Your App's Plugins [](marketplace-packages-your-app-plugins-liferay-portal-6-1-dev-guide-en)

 When you upload your app's plugins, as demonstrated later on in this chapter, you'll notice that Marketplace groups them into separate packages based on the